cessda/cessda.guidelines.public/software/logging-guidelines.md

 - is consistent within an application

-- is consistent across CESSDA's service portfolio
+- is consistent across CESSDA's product portfolio

 - uses industry standards and best practice where relevant

-so the logged event data can be consumed, correlated, analysed and managed by a central logging system.
+so the logged event data can be consumed, correlated, analysed and managed by CESSDA's central logging system.

 ### Purpose of logging